shopware5/shopware/UPGRADE-5.2.md

 * getOne function of customer api resource contains now the country and state data for billing and shipping address
 * Changed `jquery.search::onKeyboardNavigation()` method to provide more extension possibilities.
 * Deprecated the execution shopware.php via CLI.
 Please use the command line tool in `bin/console` instead.
+* Declared interfaces for`AttributeBundle` and `PluginInstallerBundle` services to allow for service decoration by plugins

 ## 5.2.6